davviie/proxmox/Add USB drives.md

 🔹 Option C: Share the Drive via NFS/SMB
 You can share /mnt/external via NFS or Samba to multiple VMs/containers — great for shared media.

+1. Edit the /etc/fstab file
+Run:

+bash
+nano /etc/fstab

+Then add this line at the bottom:

+ini
+UUID=B08F-0B49 /mnt/2tb exfat defaults,uid=0,gid=0,umask=000 0 0

+Make sure the folder /mnt/2tb exists first:

+bash
+mkdir -p /mnt/2tb

+2. Test the mount
+After saving the file, run:

+bash
+mount -a

+If there’s no error, your drive is now properly mounted and will auto-mount at boot.